rust-lang/nomicon/src/subtyping.md

         let world = String::from("world");
         assign(&mut hello, &world);
     }
+    println!("{}", hello);
 }
 ```

-If this were to compile, this would have a memory bug.
+In `assign`, we are setting the `hello` reference to point to `world`.
+But then `world` goes out of scope, before the later use of `hello` in the println!

+This is a classic use-after-free bug!

+Our first instinct might be to blame the `assign` impl, but there's really nothing wrong here.
-If we were to expand this out, we'd see that we're trying to assign a `&'b str` into a `&'static str`,
+It shouldn't be surprising that we might want to assign a `T` into a `T`.
-but the problem is that as soon as `b` goes out of scope, `a` is now invalid, even though it's supposed to have a `'static` lifetime.

-However, the implementation of `assign` is valid.
+The problem is that we cannot assume that `&mut &'static str` and `&mut &'b str` are compatible.
-Therefore, this must mean that `&mut &'static str` should **not** a *subtype* of `&mut &'b str`,
+This must mean that `&mut &'static str` should **not** be a *subtype* of `&mut &'b str`,
 even if `'static` is a subtype of `'b`.

 Variance is the way that Rust defines the relationships of subtypes through their *type constructor*.
-A type constructor in Rust is any generic type with unbound arguments.
+A type constructor is any generic type with unbound arguments.
 For instance `Vec` is a type constructor that takes a type `T` and returns
 `Vec<T>`. `&` and `&mut` are type constructors that take two inputs: a
 lifetime, and a type to point to.